All are Welcome Here

 In my efforts to help dogs and their families better coexist in the world and with each other, I welcome people from all backgrounds and do not discriminate on the basis of race, sexual orientation, or gender identity.
 I believe in inclusivity and recognizing the value and importance of diversity.
 Speaking out to stand with victims of marginalization and repression is essential and silence is not an option.
 In my business practices and my life, I pledge to continue to act in solidarity with those who are targets of inequality and hope that in the near future, there is true justice and an equal place for everyone in this world.

-In the spirit of giving back to the community and providing pet guardians and pets with the resources needed to foster long-lasting, healthy relationships, a portion of all revenue will be donated to the organizations below
+In the spirit of giving back to the community and providing animals and their guardians with the resources needed to foster long-lasting, healthy relationships, a portion of all revenue will be donated to the organizations below.

 Do Over Dogs is a foster-based, 501(c)(3) organization that gives at-risk dogs from the shelter environment a second chance at life.
 They focus their rescue efforts on dogs and puppies that are at high risk of euthanasia.
 You might find me helping train some of their adoptable or recently adopted dogs in the community!